Skip to main content

 About this award

-Get up to $10,000 for your PhD in nursing if you have experience in harm reduction — apply between December and late January.
+Get up to $10,000 for your PhD in nursing if you have experience working in harm reduction — apply online starting each December.

 You can receive up to $10,000 for your studies.
 This is a scholarship, not a loan, so you do not have to pay it back.
-This is for you if you are a nurse with a background in harm reduction who is pursuing a doctoral degree.
-Applications open each December for the following academic year and typically close in late January.
-No specific time zone is posted publicly — before you start the application, check the Canadian Nurses Foundation (CNF — the national organization supporting nursing education) program page or call their office to confirm when applications open and close this year.
-You will hear back via the methods specified on their portal.
-The CNF awards committee selects winners based on merit.
-They award over 135 scholarships per year across all tiers, but they do not publish the exact number of winners for this specific award — ask the CNF how many applicants they typically receive so you can judge your odds.
+This is for you if you are a nurse with a background in harm reduction who is pursuing the highest level of academic achievement in your field.
+Applications open each December for the following academic year and usually close in late January.
+No specific time zone is posted, so check the Canadian Nurses Foundation (CNF — the organization that provides financial support to nursing students) website at cnf-fiic.ca/scholarships/ for the exact current-cycle dates and how you will be notified of the result.
+The CNF awards committee chooses winners based on merit.
+They give out over 135 scholarships per year across all tiers, but they do not publish exactly how many go to this specific award — ask the CNF how many applicants they typically receive so you can judge your odds.
 Ask the Canadian Nurses Foundation during your application how the money will reach you — some awards pay students directly, others apply funds to tuition.
 Confirm this so you can plan your cash flow.
 Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with the Canadian Nurses Foundation whether it's one-time or renewable and what you need to maintain.

 Can you get it?